 ESET & SOPHOS

-ESET have more than 110 million users worldwide and almost 2 million Facebook followers.
-More importantly they have won several awards for what they do best.
-Their easy-to-manage IT Security Software incorporating ransomware protection is cloud based which reduces hardware costs.
+ESET has more than 110 million users worldwide and, almost 2 million Facebook followers.
+More importantly, they have won several awards.
+And, their easy-to-manage IT Security Software incorporating ransomware protection is cloud-based.
+Therefore, this reduces hardware costs.

-SOPHOS are another respected market leader with more than 100 million users globally.
-Likewise their products, like ESET are designed to eliminate threats and keep data in the right hands.
+SOPHOS, another respected market leader has more than 100 million users globally.
+Likewise, their products are designed to eliminate threats and keep data in the right hands.

-2018 was a record year for the number of companies fined
+2018 set a record for the number of companies fined

-The ICO (Information Commissioner's Office) issued the most number of fines in 2018.
-Similarly they handed out the largest fines ever and 11 fines totalled a whopping £1,290,000.
-Some of the companies included Equifax who were fined £500,000 for failing to protect the personal information of 15 million UK users.
-Carphone Warehouse were fined £400,000 after security failures risked the data of over 18,000 customers and over 1,000 staff.
+The ICO fined a record number of companies in 2018.
+Eleven fines totalling £1,290,000 were handed out.
+Equifax was fined £500,000 for failing to protect the personal information of 15 million UK users.
+Additionally, Carphone Warehouse was fined £400,000 after security failures risked the data of over 18,000 customers and over 1,000 staff.

 Our services include:

-Finally, the WannaCry cyber-attack cost the NHS £92m after 19,000 appointments were cancelled.
-The May 2017 cyber-attack severely disrupted more than 80 hospital trusts and 8% of GP practices after a type of malware called ransomware was used to lock down hospitals in England.
-For more details of this cyber attack click here.
+Finally, the WannaCry cyber-attack cost the NHS £92m.
+As a result, the attack cancelled 19,000 appointments.
+Consequently, eighty hospital trusts suffered disruption due to this cyber attack in May 2017.
+And, 8% of GP practices were too after a type of malware called ransomware was used to lock down hospitals in England.
+For more details of this cyber attack, click here.